jihunhwang/jihunhwang.github.io/_pages/links.md

 </li>

 <li>
   <a href="https://googleprojectzero.blogspot.com/">Google Project Zero</a>.
 Stay up-to-date with recent cybersecurity issues in detail!
+There is also <a href="https://www.willsroot.io/">Will's Root</a> focusing on CTF Writeups and Pentestings.
 </li>

 <li>